stv-emile/llvm-internals/cmake_craig_scott/Fundamentals/chp2-setting-up-prj.md

 You can choose between different build configurations without having to re-run CMake.
 ex: Ninja multi-config,

 Generator not supporting multiple configuration:
 You have to re-run CMake to switch the build between Debug, Release, etc
 ex: Ninja, Unix Makefiles, * Makefiles.

-The most basic way to run CMake:
+**The most basic way to run CMake**:
 ```sh
 mkdir build
 cd build
 cmake -G "Unix Makfiles" ../build
 ```
-- -G omitted => CMake will choose a default generator type based on the host platform.
+- `-G omitted` => CMake will choose a default generator type based on the host platform.
-- Override the default host platform generator: set CMAKE_GENERATOR environment variable to the desired default ?
+- To override the default host platform generator: set `CMAKE_GENERATOR` environment variable to the desired default.

-What the command does:
+**What the command does:**
-- carry out a series of tests to determine how to set up the project files.
+- Carrying out a series of tests to determine how to set up the project files.
-- verifying that the compilers work
+- Verifying that the compilers work.
-- determining the set of supported compiler feature
+- Determining the set of supported compiler feature.
 - ...

 output logs: